rickyhogan/Flask-website/README.md

 this will show you full list of wallets

 type into field ' http://0.0.0.0:5000/api/wallets/<publickey> '
-this will show wallet with matching <publickey>
+this will show wallet with matching 'publickey'

 type into field ' http://0.0.0.0:5000/api/wallets/title/<title> '
-this will show all wallet matching <title>
+this will show all wallet matching 'title'

+use ' test_api.py ' as example in python script to extract data